The Gist: What Is Endometriosis?

 Also known as: pelvic pain, adenomyosis

-Endometriosis is a disorder where the endometrial tissue grows outside the uterus, often on the lining the pelvic cavity, ovaries, or fallopian tubes, causing scarring, adhesions, and severe pain.
-The tissue may also swell and bleed during menstruation.
+Endometriosis is a disorder where tissue similar to that found in the inner lining of the uterus (endometrium) is found outside the uterus, often on the lining of the pelvic cavity, ovaries, or fallopian tubes.
+This can lead to adhesions, scarring, and severe pain.
+This tissue may also swell and bleed during menstruation.
 Studies show it may affect more than 11% of women between the ages of 18 and 44.

 The endometrium is the inner lining of the uterus.
 Each month, it thickens to prepare for pregnancy, but, if pregnancy doesn't occur, it sheds itself during menstruation (your period).